Relintai/pandemonium_engine_docs/03_usage/01_math/01_vector_math.md

 by its magnitude.
 Because this is such a common operation, `Vector2` and `Vector3` provide a method for normalizing:

-gdscript GDScript

 ```
 a = a.normalized()
 ```

-Warning:

- Because normalization involves dividing by the vector's length,
-             you cannot normalize a vector of length `0`.
+Warning: Because normalization involves dividing by the vector's length, you cannot normalize a vector of length `0`.
 Attempting to do so will result in an error.

 ## Reflection